H5YR/High5YouRock/README.md

 ### Mastodon integration

-The Mastodon API is open for reading on the Umbraco Community instance (umbracocommunity.social), so no further configuration is needed to read posts in from the API.
+The Mastodon API is open for reading on the Umbraco Community instance (umbracocommunity.social), so no further configuration or keys are needed to read posts in from the API.

 ### Frontend Build

 Vite is used on this project to automatically build assets for use with the backend when the project is run, however in most cases is unlikely a full understanding of how it functions will be required.

-Edits should be made to files in 'frontend' as needed, in particular within the '/frontend/all.js' files and the SASS includes underneath the /frontend/css folders.
+Edits should be made to files in 'frontend' as needed, in particular within the '/frontend/all.js' files for JavaScript and the SASS includes underneath the /frontend/css folders for CSS.

-When the project is run, either using Visual Studio in Debug Mode, or via the 'dotnet run' command, a console window for vite will automatically load in the background.
+When the project is run, either using Visual Studio in Debug Mode, or via the `dotnet run` command, a console window for Vite will automatically load in the background.
 After a few seconds, this should compile styling and apply it to the backend site in a browser.

-On some occasions when starting from Visual Studio it may crash.
-This can usually be idenfied by the styling not being auto-applied and a refresh of the browser returning a '502 the server was shut down' message.
-In this situation, it can usually be resolved via a restart, or if it persists by using the 'dotnet run' command line method instead.
+On some occasions when starting from Visual Studio this may crash.
+This can usually be idenfied by the styling not being auto-applied and a refresh of the browser then returning a '502 the server was shut down' error message.
+In this case, it can often be resolved via a restart, but if it persists by using the `dotnet run` command line method instead.

 ## Free holopin badge